Music tuition

 Unless you're taking singing or piano lessons you will need to bring your own instrument with you.
 If you're playing electric guitar, please discuss with our tutor what additional equipment you'll need to bring.

-If you don't have an instrument or don't have one with you but would really like lessons please flag this up on the Expression of Interest form.
+If you don't have an instrument or don't have one with you but would really like lessons please flag this on the online enquiry form.
 Occasionally our tutors are able to loan instruments, but there may be a charge for this.

 Frequently Asked Questions